Divorce Solutions for Families in Spokane

 Understanding Divorce Laws in Washington

-No-fault divorce – This is when the justification for a divorce is “irreconcilable differences” that have caused the marriage to breakdown beyond repair.
-No one needs to prove any faults in the other spouse in order to get divorced.
+No-fault divorce – This is when the justification for a divorce is “irreconcilable differences” that have caused the marriage to break down beyond repair.
+No one needs to prove any faults in the other spouse to get divorced.

 Washington is considered a pure no-fault divorce state.
 This is because when a married couple files for divorce in the state, their only option is to request a no-fault divorce.
 There are no instances where a spouse’s faults need to be considered.

-Interestingly, if one spouse files for a no-fault divorce based on irreconcilable difference but the other spouse disagrees, then the court might do one or more of the following:
+Interestingly, if one spouse files for a no-fault divorce based on irreconcilable differences but the other spouse disagrees, then the court might do one or more of the following:

 - Transfer the case to a family court